-One of the world's foremost choreographers, William Forsythe, returns to BAM with the US premiere of Sider, tonight, October 9-12, 2013.
+One of the world's foremost choreographers, William Forsythe, returns to BAM with the US premiere of Sider, October 9-12, 2013.
 The work, performed by the acclaimEd Forsythe Company, uses the rhythms of 16th-century Elizabethan tragedy as a private soundscore-unheard by the audience-delivered to the dancers via earphones.

 SIDER features music by Thom Willems, light object by Spencer Finch, lighting by Ulf Naumann and Tanja Ruhl, costumes by Dorothee Merg and sound design by Dietrich Kruger and Jennifer Weeger.

 Longtime Forsythe collaborator Thom Willems performs the "public" score live; disquieting moments of incongruous musicality result as dancers deliver fragmented, enigmatic movements while wielding giant sheets of cardboard across the stage.

 Adding an overlay of performance history, Sider also alludes to the fact that the rhythmical inflections of Elizabethan theater, like those of classical dance, have been sustained by a tradition of transmission from performer to performer for over 400 years.
 The Forsythe Company has previously appeared at BAM in Kammer/Kammer (2006 Spring), Three Atmospheric Studies (2007 Spring), Decreation (2009 Next Wave), and I don't believe in outer space (2011 Next Wave).
 Under Forsythe's direction, Ballett Frankfurt appeared at BAM in EIDOS : TELOS (1998 Next Wave); Woolf Phrase, Enemy in the Figure, and Quintett (2001 Next Wave); and The Room As It Was, Duo, N.N.N.N., and One Flat Thing, reproduced (2003 Next Wave).